Adolph Gottlieb: 1940s–1950s

 Gottlieb once said, "If I made a wriggly line or a serpentine line it was because I wanted a serpentine line.
 Afterwards it would suggest a snake but when I made it, it did not suggest anything.
 It was purely shape... ".
 These lines and shapes that Gottlieb used were easily interpreted to mean different things by different people.

 By 1950 Gottlieb observed that the "all-over painting" approach had become a cliché for American abstract painting.
-He began his new series Imaginary Landscapes he retained his usage of a ‘pseudo-language,’ but added the new element of space.
-He was not painting landscapes in the traditional sense, rather he modified that genre to match his own style of painting.Imaginary Landscapes are horizontal canvasses divided into 2 registers, one very active below a more contemplative upper one, set up a different approach to abstraction at mid-century.
+He began his new series of Imaginary Landscapes in which he retained his usage of a 'pseudo-language' but added the new element of space.
+He was not painting landscapes in the traditional sense, rather he modified that genre to match his own style of painting.
+Imaginary Landscapes are horizontal canvasses divided into two registers, one very active below a more contemplative upper one, set up a different approach to abstraction at mid-century.
 In 1955 Gottlieb remarked:

-I frequently hear the question, “What do these images mean?”
+I frequently hear the question, "What do these images mean?"
 This is simply the wrong question.
 Visual images do not have to conform to either verbal thinking or optical facts.
-A better question would be “Do these images convey any emotional truth?”
+A better question would be "Do these images convey any emotional truth?"

-Late in 1956 Gottlieb formulated the image that has become known as the “Burst” and spent most of the next 2 years working on this approach.
+Late in 1956 Gottlieb formulated the image that has become known as the "Burst" and spent most of the next two years working on this approach.
 He simplifies his representation down to two disc shapes and winding masses.
 His paintings are variations with these elements arranged in different ways.
 This series, unlike the Imaginary Landscape series, suggests a basic landscape with a sun and a ground.
 On another level, the shapes are so rudimentary; they are not limited to this one interpretation.

-Gottlieb was a masterful colorist as well and in the Burst series his use of color is particularly crucial.
+He was a masterful colorist as well and in the Burst series his use of color is particularly crucial.
 He is considered one of the first color field painters and is one of the forerunners of Lyrical Abstraction.
-Gottlieb's career was marked by the evolution of space and universality.